-For hospitals, the one adult visitor per patient is welcome from 8 a.m. to 8 p.m. daily.
-All visitors will be screened according to current CDC guidelines, and are expected to wear a cloth or surgical mask at all times.
-This change in visitor policy does not apply to COVID-19 specific units or long-term care locations.
+For hospitals, two visitors per patient are welcome from 7 a.m. to 8 p.m. daily.
+All visitors will be screened according to current CDC guidelines and must wear a mask at all times.
+Surgical masks are strongly recommended.
+Visitors to COVID-19 patients have additional restrictions.

-If a visitor does not have a mask, the facility will provide one.
+If a visitor does not have a mask, the facility will provide a surgical mask.

 We’ve outlined a few specific situations below.
 If you have more questions, please call your health care provider or clinic before you visit.

 Can I bring my partner or friend to prenatal appointments?

 A pregnant person may bring two visitors with them to clinic appointments such as a 20-week ultrasound.
 All parties should wear a face mask into the clinic and for the duration of the appointment.